nostradomus/LHCreate-2017/README.md

 [![PCB](images/USBprogrammershield_board-s.png)](images/USBprogrammershield_board.png) [![Schematic](images/USBprogrammershield_schematic-s.png)](images/USBprogrammershield_schematic.png)

 The shield has been designed to mechanically fit on top of the µ-controller board by using the available connectors in the central square.
 These connectors contain all required electrical signals : RX, TX, reset, GND and +5V.
 The serial converter's DTR-line takes care of the reset signal to launch the bootloader.
+The shield transparently feeds through the signals from the I2C and ICSP connectors on the µ-controller board.
+They can be used as if the shield was not there (except during the uploading of new firmware of course).

 #### 16-digit display module